Westone

 Westone is an American manufacturer of custom earpieces for the hearing healthcare market, hearing protection products, custom communications earpieces, clinical and audiological supplies, musicians hearing protection and in-ear monitors for professional musicians and audiophiles.

 History

-Westone Laboratories, Inc. was established in 1959 by Ron Morgan, Sr. outside of Divide, Colorado, USA.
+Westone Laboratories, Inc. was established in 1959 by Ron Morgan Sr. outside of Divide, Colorado, USA.
 The company was later headed by Ron Morgan's son, Randy Morgan.
-It is headquartered in Colorado Springs, Colorado and currently led by Jason Lockwood, President and CEO.
+It is headquartered in Colorado Springs, Colorado and currently led by Dan McCoy, President and CEO.

 Westone Music Products invented the first in-ear musicians' monitor.
 The company originally designed and manufactured the E1 and E5 for Shure, another manufacturer of audio equipment.
 Westone also co-developed and manufactured the early Ultimate Ears brand by Jerry Harvey, and custom-fitted in-ear musicians’ monitors.

 Westone was purchased by HealthEdge Investment Partners in 2017.
 In 2020, Westone's music division, Westone Audio was purchased by Lucid Audio.